How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 2014

 In this season Pune FC made their debut in the AFC Champions League.
 Since the submission deadline arrived before the Federation Cup, the league runners-up were chosen to represent India.
 But they got relegated to AFC Cup after losing 3-0 to Hanoi FC in Qualifying play-off Round 1.
-Churchill Brothers, who won the league, joined them in the second tier.
-The Red Machines reached the Round of 16 but Pune could not even survive the group stages.
+Churchill Brothers joined them in the second tier.
+The Red machines reached the Round of 16 but Pune could not even survive the group stages.

 |Fixtures